Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 Revoke:

-After uploading consent, agents have the option to select the 'Mark revoked' button in instances when their clients have revoked consent.
-Clicking 'Mark revoked' will update the consent record's status and notate the date of revocation.
+After uploading consent, agents have the option to indicate consent has been revoked consent.
+Selecting Revoke from the Actions menu will update the consent record's status and notate the date of revocation.

 Delete:

-After a consent record has been marked as revoked, you will notice the 'Mark Revoked' button changes to a 'Delete' button.
-Clicking 'Delete' will remove the record from your dashboard and cannot be undone.
+Selecting 'Delete' from the Actions menu will remove the record from your dashboard and cannot be undone.
 Deleting consent is best reserved for when an incorrect document has been uploaded by mistake.
 Note: delete is not available for EAP submissions.
 Learn more about EAP consent guidelines here.

 Consent completion notifications for agents